Decorative background for title

 I personally really liked the length of the fight and highly punishing mechanics of certain phases such as Nidhogg’s towers, Hraesvelgr’s solemn vow and the Dragonking's trinity as a death check, it really emphasized perfect consistent play at critical points especially the longer the fight goes on and the pressure to not make a single mistake gradually builds!

 What considerations went into preparing your composition and picking jobs for the Ultimate?
 Were there any job changes during progress?
-I was initially planning to play

 because their cleave potential is way higher than